-For 2022, motor fuel revenues accounted for 92% of our total revenues and motor fuel gross profit accounted for 59% of total gross profit.
+For 2023, motor fuel revenues accounted for 90% of our total revenues and motor fuel gross profit accounted for 55% of total gross profit.
 Wholesale motor fuel costs are directly related to, and fluctuate with, the price of crude oil.
-Volatility in the price of crude oil, and subsequently wholesale motor fuel prices, is caused by many factors, including general political, regulatory and economic conditions, acts of war, terrorism or armed conflict, instability in oil producing regions, particularly in the Middle East and South America, and the value of U.S. dollars relative to other foreign currencies, particularly those of oil producing nations.
+Volatility in the price of crude oil, and subsequently wholesale motor fuel prices, is caused by many factors, including general political, regulatory and economic conditions, acts of war, including as a result of the conflict in Ukraine or the war between Israel and Hamas, terrorism or armed conflict, instability in oil producing regions, particularly in the Middle East and South America, and the value of U.S. dollars relative to other foreign currencies, particularly those of oil producing nations.
 In addition, the supply of motor fuel and our wholesale purchase costs could be adversely affected in the event of a shortage or oversupply of product, which could result from, among other things, interruptions of fuel production at oil refineries, new supply sources, sustained increases or decreases in global demand or the fact that our motor fuel contracts do not guarantee an uninterrupted, unlimited supply of motor fuel.